 That is up to you and the donor.
 Our experience has been that in the vast number of cases, growers are happy to drive the food to your food pantry.

 If you have access to a car or van and are willing to transport the food, you can then get food from a grower who does not drive or has no access to public transportation.
 Either they will arrange to get the food to you or they may need to share it with another food pantry in the community.

 Both programs work very hard to get fresh garden produce to the food insecure.
-AmpleHarvest.org is focused on getting fresh produce from millions of gardeners across all 50 states to local food pantries and PAR is available in those communities where they are set up to operate.
+AmpleHarvest.org is focused on getting fresh produce from millions of gardeners across all 50 states to local food pantries and Plant-a-Row for the Hungry (PAR) is available in those communities where they are set up to operate.
 AmpleHarvest.org offers gardeners nationwide online real-time information about their neighborhood pantries.
 Additionally, AmpleHarvest.org also offers gardeners and non-gardeners alike, the opportunity to see what store bought items the food pantries in their community are most in need of.
 A food agency can easily participate in both programs.